Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 12 November 2025 17.33.18 UTC
+- WIB: Rabu, 12 November 2025 18.24.40 UTC
-- WITA: Rabu, 12 November 2025 18.33.18 UTC
+- WITA: Rabu, 12 November 2025 19.24.40 UTC
-- WIT: Rabu, 12 November 2025 19.33.18 UTC
+- WIT: Rabu, 12 November 2025 20.24.40 UTC

 Kutipan Inspiratif:
-"Technology has become as ubiquitous as the air we breathe, so we are no longer conscious of its presence."
+"There is only one thing worse than fighting with allies and that is fighting without them."

-Kategori: technology
+Kategori: friendship